AlexTISYoung/snipar/docs/tutorial.rst

 onto proband and sum of imputed paternal and maternal genotypes.
 This can be achieved by providing the *--parsum* option to the script.
 The script can also estimate indirect sibling effects for each SNP by providing the *--fit_sib* option; however, this will reduce power for estimating other effects.

+GWAS can also be performed without imputed parental genotypes.
+In this case, only probands with genotypes for both parents available will be used.
+In order to do this, one must provide a pedigree to gwas.py, as in:

+    ``python gwas.py example/h2_quad_0.8.txt example/h2_quad_0.8 --bgenfiles example/sample --pedigree example/sample.ped --threads 4``

 Correlations between effects
 ----------------------------